 Mix the spaghetti with the sauce, the parsley and Parmesan.

 Serve with more parsley and Parmesan on top.

-lastly…a boyfriend who lives in Italy and is a great cook, taught me that you have to put lots of salt into the water before you the cook pasta, like he put in about a tablespoon…and he s right.
+Lastly… a boyfriend who lives in Italy and is a great cook, taught me that you have to put lots of salt into the water before you the cook pasta: he would put in about a tablespoon… and he’s right.
 The pasta tastes much better that way.